adiparab14/GistAPIAutomation/README.md

 **Maven is used for dependency management and build** We are using multiple libraries and Maven makes it extremely easy to make available all required libraries automatedly.
 Also less configuration is required to build tests on a new machine.

-JSON schema is validated for all cases using json-schema-validator (https://github.com/fge/json-schema-formats)

 ## Pre-requisites